jzw0020/Tweet_homework/README.md

 # I used Python to finish this challenge.

-# I used collections and numpy libraries in my program.
+# I used collections, numpy and sys libraries in my programs.